A LEGACY OF ADVOCACY

 TEDxLondon talk and spoken word performance of ‘Superpowers’ alongside a live version of ‘Remedy’ with Gnarly.

-Face of Boots Beauty for International Women’s Day campaign
+Face of Boots Beauty for International Women’s Day campaign.

-Featured in ‘Where have all the lesbians gone?’ on Channel 4
+Featured in ‘Where have all the lesbians gone?’ on Channel 4.

-Face of H&M’s Global Pride campaign
+Face of H&M’s Global Pride campaign on chosen family.

-Performed a spoken word piece ‘Chosen Family’ at Somerset House for the launch of H&M’s Pride campaign
+Performed a spoken word piece ‘Chosen Family’ at Somerset House for the launch of H&M’s Pride campaign.

 Released ‘Remedy’ which featured across platforms including Earmilk and Gay Times.